 In this article series, we will share three ways parents can alleviate the stress and disconnect that can happen in families during the holidays.

-One counter-intuitive way to instill harmony during the holidays is to schedule time for your children with you.
+One simple way to instill harmony during the holidays is to schedule time for your children with you.

 Here are some tips for making scheduled time together harmonious, productive and satisfying:

 - Schedule regular (device-free) time for each child one-on-one and all-together family fun time weekly, if possible.

 - Create predictability during the chaotic holiday schedule by previewing what is coming up weekly and asking your child to give ideas and suggestions to help you sort through a busier than usual plan.

 - Allow yourself to set limits on events and not attend every activity and function that pops up on the calendar.
 Large gatherings can be overwhelming for children, and they might show it by being over-excited, unusually sensitive, and/or melting down.